ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 ### Touchpad

 It is a joy to use though it would be nicer if it was a little larger though perhaps that'll happen if they make a 14" or larger model (this is 13.3").
 It is certainly larger then my last laptop that I purchased and used for years (still do as a great backup machine).

+## The bad

+### Streaming Websites

+While YouTube works without issue the same can't be said about Max and Disney+.
+They do not work with Firefox (snap default install) or Vivaldi (they have an ARM64 image or I would have tested Chrome itself).

+## The ugly

+Since this is a wonderful portable system not having the webcam working might be a deal-breaker for remote folks and such so it's under here.

 ### Camara